iliakan/javascript-tutorial/1-js/4-object-basics/6-memory-management/article.md

 ![](memory-user-john.png)

-Here an on further pictures, arrows depict references.
-For instance, the global variable `"user"` references John (the object `{name: "John"}`).
+The global variable `"user"` references John (the object `{name: "John"}`).
+Here and on further pictures, arrows depict references.
 The `"name"` property is not a reference, it stores a primitive, so it's painted inside the object.

 If the `user` is overwritten, the reference is lost: